kaltura/DeveloperPortalDocs/documentation/player-sdk/Player-Plugins-in-the-SDK-Supported-plugins.md

 title: Player Plugins in the SDK - Supported plugins, using plugins in the SDK, considerations
 ---

-In this document we'll define the supported player plugins on the player-sdk.
+In this article we'll define the supported Player plugins on the Player-SDK.

 All plugins can be included using the player studio, edit the uiconf object or changing the configuration in the config object.